GlenAllan888/recursion-node-manager/README.md

 - Future-ready export to PDF and interface-based workflows

 **Development Note:**
-Both GPT-0Ω and Recursion Node Manager are in **active early development**.
+Both GPT-0Ω and Recursion Node Manager are in **semi-active early development**.
 Features are expanding rapidly, and community feedback is welcome.
 Expect evolving structures, frequent updates, and continuous refinement as this project takes shape.

 **Start Here:**
 👉 Website: [GPT0Omega.com](https://www.gptzeroomega.com)